bguiz/blog-bguiz/src/posts/2022-06-08-dogfood-your-web3-ecosystem-takeaways.md

 The competitive atmosphere also made it more compelling.
 Most of the other sessions consisted of presentations, and people would leave immediately when the break started, and dawdle in slowly after the break was over.
 In this session, however, most seemed glued to their seats, leaving later after the break started, and returning earlier as well.
 We felt that this was genuine enthusiasm taking hold!

 There were several instances of **rage-quits** observed during the day as well.
 Some gave up because of the Internet issues.
 Some gave up because a DApp didn't behave "as it was supposed to".
 Some gave up because they made genuine errors.
 The experts (the ones who were running and evaluating the groups) were sometimes able to cajole those who gave up to get back into the game.
 In other cases, the frustration levels were so high that they refused.
 The good thing is that the latter group was less than a handful of people - most were successful!

 My personal reflection of the above is that even though today’s web3 ecosystem **is too technical**, or otherwise hard to use, some **perseverance, paired with help** from someone who’s experienced, is able to get them over the line.
 This was possible (and encouraged) in the way that this activities day was structured.
-However, this is likely out of reach for the average user, representing a **significant barrier to entry**.
+However, this is likely out of reach for the average user.

+One learning point from this reflection is that products need to be built with usability in mind.
+The vast majority of DApps out there simply are not.
+Simply doing this could almost be a
+USP (unique selling proposition) in this space, by removing a significant barrier to entry.

+Another thing to note is that when dogfooding, the participants are never wrong or stupid.
+The participants are **not** to blame;
+the system that they are attempting to use is really what should be blamed.
+What about the underlying infrastructure, or the specific DApps that they were using, was causing them to get confused, to make mistakes, or to get frustrated?
+There is quite a lot that we learnt about where the system failed to meet the expectations of the users, and those are detailed in the "infrastructure-related" and "DApp-related" sections below.

 ## Infrastructure-related